FAQ Cups

 How does a menstrual cup work?

-The menstrual cup is inserted into the vagina and collects the menstrual blood.
-It is placed in the vaginal canal and is creating a vacuum, which protects against blood leaks.
-If used correctly, the cup is the most efficient product to protect against any flow of blood, without being felt inside or disturbing your daily activities.
+The menstrual cup is inserted into the vagina and collects menstrual blood.
+It is inserted into the vaginal canal and creates a vacuum that protects against blood leakage.
+When used correctly, the menstrual cup is the most effective product to protect against blood leakage without feeling it inside or affecting your daily activities.

 Why should you use a menstrual cup?

-The menstrual cup brings with itself the freedom to swim, cycle, and even get a night’s sleep with no worry of dirty sheets or leakage.
+The menstrual cup brings with it the freedom to swim, cycle and even sleep at night without worrying about dirty sheets or leaks.

-More than this, can be used for up to 5 years and worn safely up to 12 hours, without risk of bacteria or smell.
+In addition, it can be used for up to 5 years and worn safely for up to 12 hours without the risk of bacteria or odor.

 Is a menstrual cup protecting 100% from leakage?

-The experience of inserting and removing the cup correctly may take a few tries, but once that is done you can enjoy 100% protection.
+Inserting and removing the cup correctly may take a few tries, but once you have done that, you can enjoy 100% protection.

 How do I choose a menstrual cup?

-The most important thing is to choose the correct size.
+The most important thing is to choose the right size.

-Femi.Eko® cups have an anatomical shape and they are made from soft medical silicone.
+Femi.Eko® cups have an anatomical shape and are made of soft medical silicone.
 Here is how to choose the best fit:

-Size A – for women with low to high period flow, under 30 years
+Size A – for women with low to heavy menstruation, under 30 years of age

-Size B – for women that gave birth, over 30 years, with high period flow
+Size B – for women who have given birth, over 30 years, with heavy menstrual bleeding

-Our cups are developed to fit any type of cervix, having a long tail, that can be adjusted by cutting it according to the length that is comfortable for you.
+Our cups are designed to fit any type of cervix.
+They have a long tail that can be adjusted by cutting it according to the length that is comfortable for you.

-If you pick the correct cup size, then you will not feel discomfort and won’t have any leakage.
+If you choose the right cup size, you will not feel any discomfort and have no discharge.

 How much blood can a cup hold?